AcumenNations/Best_Seller_Story_Teller/master_story.md

 is a relic from our golden age," Seraphel said.
 "Only a true Guardian can unlock its full potential.
 Come, there is much to learn."
 They continued through the city, ascending a spiral pathway that led to a tower overlooking the Bridge.
-From this vantage point, Lysandra could see the structure in all its glory—a helix of crystal and light extending from the depths to the surface, shimmering with waves of energy.
+From this vantage point, Lysandra could see the structure in all its glory a helix of crystal and light extending from the depths to the surface, shimmering with waves of energy.
 Figures moved along its length, emerging from the sea and stepping onto the platform at its top.
 Some were Choir members returning to the world above; others were explorers venturing out for the first time in ages.
 "The Bridge is stable for now," Seraphel said, "but it is vulnerable.
 The energies that keep it intact must be maintained through regular harmonics.
-If left unattended, it could collapse, sealing Atlantis once more—or worse, destabilizing the surrounding sea."
+If left unattended, it could collapse, sealing Atlantis once more or worse, destabilizing the surrounding sea."
 Lysandra's stomach knotted.
 "And that's my responsibility?"
 "It is shared," Seraphel assured her.
 "But your resonance anchors the Bridge.
 Without you, the Choir's harmonics cannot stabilize it for